 Chapter 1 - Purpose and Background

-The Immigration and Nationality Act (INA) provides that U.S. citizens and lawful permanent residents (LPRs) may petition for certain alien relatives to immigrate to the United States.
+The Immigration and Nationality Act (INA) provides that U.S. citizens and lawful permanent residents (LPRs) may petition for certain noncitizen relatives to immigrate to the United States.
 If the petitioners and the beneficiaries of such petitions meet the eligibility requirements, beneficiaries may then pursue LPR status by applying for an immigrant visa at a U.S. embassy or consulate (otherwise known as consular processing), or, if already in the United States, by applying for adjustment of status.

 INA 201 – Worldwide level of immigration